Mamuka Khazaradze

-Mamuka Khazaradze (მამუკა ხაზარაძე; born 29 December 1966) is a Georgian businessman who co-founded the largest Georgian universal bank, JSC TBC Bank in 1992.
-In 2019, he moved into politics, setting up a political movement Lelo for Georgia.
+Mamuka Khazaradze (მამუკა ხაზარაძე; born 29 December 1966) is a Georgian politician and entrepreneur.
+He is the Chairman of Lelo for Georgia, a centrist political party, full member of the ALDE Party in the European Union.
+Khazaradze co-founded the largest Georgian universal bank, JSC TBC Bank in 1992.
+He entered politics in 2019, becoming a Member of the Parliament of Georgia in the 2020 parliamentary elections.

 Early life and education

 He graduated from Tbilisi Technical University in 1988 and also holds an executive degree from Harvard Business School, where he studied during 1998–2000.
 In 2014, Khazaradze was awarded EY Entrepreneur of the Year in Georgia – the first such award to a Georgian business.

 He was awarded the Presidential Order of Excellence in 2010.

 TBC Bank Group PLC and JSC TBC Bank

 JSC TBC Bank completed its London Stock Exchange IPO in June 2014, raising US$256 million and listing 40% of the Bank's shares.
 The IPO valued the Bank at US$640 million.
 The Bank listed its UK-incorporated holding parent company, TBC Bank Group PLC on the Premium Segment of the London Stock Exchange in 2016 and joined the FTSE 250 index in 2017.